Incense offering in rabbinic literature: Cassia

 The Prophet Ezekiel (Ezek.
-27:19) reveals to us the origins of the flora known as "cassia" and "calamus", saying of the city Tyre: “Dan and GRECIA… occupied in your fairs: they have brought [therein] wrought iron; [also] CASSIA and calamus, were [put by them] in your market.”
+27:19), in his day, revealed the origins of the flora known as "cassia" and "calamus", saying of the city Tyre: "Dan and GRECIA... occupied in your fairs: they have brought [therein] wrought iron; [also] CASSIA and calamus, were [put by them] in your market."
 The aforementioned flora are clearly associated with Grecia, rather than with India.

-The ancient Greek botanist, Theophrastus, strengthens this notion, saying: “As to all the other fragrant plants used for aromatic odors, they come partly from India whence they are sent over sea, and partly from Arabia… Some of them grow in many places, but the most excellent and most fragrant all come from Asia and sunny regions.
-From Europe itself comes none of them except the iris.”
+The ancient Greek botanist, Theophrastus, strengthens this notion, saying: "As to all the other fragrant plants used for aromatic odors, they come partly from India whence they are sent over sea, and partly from Arabia...
+Some of them grow in many places, but the most excellent and most fragrant all come from Asia and sunny regions.
+From Europe itself comes none of them except the iris."